-1 1 ,

-Amend No Page No Signature & Date of incorporation of amendments Amend No Page No Signature & Date of incorporation of amendments

-7-

-REGISTRATION OF AMENDMENTS

-1 i Amend No Page No Signature & Date of incorporation of amendments Amend No Page No Signature & Date of incorporation of amendments No incorporation of amendments No incorporation of amendments

-HIGHWAY STRUCTURES: VOLUME 1

-APPROVAL PROCEDURES

-AND GENERAL DESIGN

-SECTION 3 GENERAL DESIGN

-PART 12

-BA 42/96 AMENDMENT NO. 1

-THE DESIGN OF INTEGRAL BRIDGES

-Contents

-Chapter

-- Introduction

-- 2. General

-- 3. Earth Pressure

-- References

-- Enquiries

-1. INTRODUCTION

-- 1.1 Expansion joints in bridge decks are prone to leak and allow the ingress of de-icing salts into the bridge deck and substructure, thereby resulting in severe durability problems.
-To overcome these problems, bridge decks up to 60 metres in length and with skews not exceeding 30° are generally required to be continuous over intermediate supports and integral with their abutments.
-(See BD 57, DMRB 1.3.7).
-This Advice Note covers the design of integral highway bridges without expansion joints. - 1.2 Integral bridges are designed without any expansion joints between spans or between spans and abutments.
+1. INTRODUCTION 1.1 Expansion joints in bridge decks are prone to leak and allow the ingress of de-icing salts into the bridge deck and substructure, thereby resulting in severe durability problems.
+In principle all bridges are to be continuous over intermediate supports and bridges with overall lengths not exceeding 60 metres and skews not exceeding 30° are to be integral with their abutments.
+(See BD 57, DMRB 1.3).
+This Advice Note covers the design of integral highway bridges without expansion joints.
+1.2 Integral bridges are designed without any expansion joints between spans or between spans and abutments.
 Resistance to longitudinal thermal movements and braking loads is provided by the stiffness of the soil abutting the end supports and, in some cases by the stiffness of the intermediate supports.

-Scope

-- 1.3 This Advice Note is applicable to bridges of steel, concrete and composite construction, including precast and prestressed concrete, with thermally induced cyclic movements of each abutment not exceeding ±20mm and skews not exceeding 30°. - 1.4 The Advice Note describes the movements and loads which may be used in the design of integral bridges, and provides requirements for some design details.
-It supplements the requirements of BD 30 (DMRB 2.1), in respect of integral bridges. - 1.5 For bridges with full height frame abutments of overall length up to 15m and cover greater than 200mm, designers may use BD 31 (DMRB 2.2.12).
+Scope 1.3 This Advice Note is applicable to bridges of steel, concrete and composite construction, including precast and prestressed concrete.
+1.4 The Advice Note describes the movements and loads which may be used in the design of integral bridges, and provides requirements for some design details.
+It supplements the requirements of BD 30 (DMRB 2.2), in respect of integral bridges.
+1.5 For bridges with full height frame abutments of overall length up to 15m and cover greater than 200mm, designers may use BD31 (DMRB 2.2).
+Definitions 1.6 The following are definitions of terms used in the Advice Note. i) Asphaltic Plug Joint An in situ joint in the pavement, complying with BD33, (DMRB 3.4), comprising a band of specially formulated flexible material which may also form the surfacing. ii) Abutment The part of a bridge structure that abuts the roadway pavement and formation at the end of a bridge. iii) Bank Pad Abutment Bank seat end support for bridge constructed integrally with deck, acting as a shallow foundation for end span and as a shallow retaining wall for adjoining pavements and embankment. iv) Embedded Abutment End support for bridge comprising of a diaphragm wall (including contiguous, or secant or sheet pile walls) with toe embedded in ground below lower ground surface. v) End Screen Abutment Wall structure cast monolithic with and supported off the end of bridge deck providing retaining wall for adjoining ground, but not acting as a support for vertical loads. vi) Frame Abutment End support for bridge constructed integrally with the deck and acting as a retaining wall for adjoining pavement and ground below. vii) Granular Backfill Selected granular material placed adjacent to the abutment wall and forming the subgrade for the adjoining pavement construction. viii) Integral Abutment Bridge abutment which is connected to the bridge deck without any movement joint for expansion or contraction of the deck. ix) Integral Bridge A bridge with integral abutments.

-Definitions

-1.6 The following are definitions of terms used in the Advice Note.

-i) Asphaltic Plug Joint

-An in situ joint in the pavement, complying with BD 33 (DMRB 2.3.6), comprising a band of specially formulated flexible material which may also form the surfacing.

-ii) Abutment

-The part of a bridge structure that abuts the roadway pavement and formation at the end of a bridge.

-iii) Bank Pad Abutment

-Bank seat end support for bridge constructed integrally with deck, acting as a shallow foundation for end span and as a shallow retaining wall for adjoining pavements and embankment.

-iv) Embedded Abutment

-End support for bridge comprising a diaphragm wall (including contiguous, or secant or sheet pile walls) with toe embedded in ground below lower ground surface.

-v) End Screen Abutment

-Wall structure cast monolithic with and supported off the end of bridge deck providing retaining wall for adjoining ground, but not acting as a support for vertical loads.

-yi) Frame Abutment

-End support for bridge constructed integrally with the deck and acting as a retaining wall for adjoining pavement and ground below.

-vii) Granular Backfill

-Selected granular material placed adjacent to the abutment wall and forming the subgrade for the adjoining pavement construction.

-viii) Integral Abutment

-Bridge abutment which is connected to the bridge deck without any movement joint for expansion or contraction of the deck.

-ix) Integral Bridge

-A bridge with integral abutments.

-x) Pavement/Abutment interface

-The interface between the pavement construction and the back face of the abutment.

-xi) Range

-Change (of temperature, strain) between extreme minimum and extreme maximum.

-xii) Stationary Point

-The point on a bridge in plan which does not move when the bridge experiences expansion or contraction during changes in bridge temperature.

-xiii) Sub-surface Drainage

-A system for draining water from within the surfacing.
+x) Pavement/Abutment interface The interface between the pavement construction and the back face of the abutment. xi) Range Change (of temperature, strain) between extreme minimum and extreme maximum. xii) Stationary Point The point on a bridge in plan which does not move when the bridge experiences expansion or contraction during changes in bridge temperature. xiii) Sub-surface Drainage A system for draining water from within the surfacing.

-xiv) Surface

-The carriageway or footway surface.
+xiv) Surface The carriageway or footway surface.

-xv) Surfacing

-Carriageway or footway wearing course and base course materials.
+xv) Surfacing Carriageway or footway wearing course and base course materials.